 Whether it's the tiny house craze or other types of downsizing, going smaller is a trend that people of all ages seem to be embracing.
 The concept of living in a home as small as 150 to 300 square feet continues to be a buzzed-about trend.
 One advantage of buying or renovating your own small space is that you could potentially finance your home with a personal loan.

 Creative concepts in housing will continue to evolve so there is something for everyone and buyers should feel free to explore what is best for how they truly want to live and not just what’s expected or traditional.
+When you're ready to discuss your options with a licensed loan officer, call (888) 983-3240 for more information.

 Published February 24, 2016